Blue Jackets acquire center Matt Duchene from Ottawa

 A two-time All-Star, Duchene has 228 goals and 307 assists in 704 career NHL games with Ottawa and the Colorado Avalanche, where he spent his first eight seasons after he was the third overall pick in the 2009 draft.
 This season, he has won 55 percent of his faceoffs and is averaging 19:14 of ice time.

-The Senators are at the bottom of the NHL standings and a full-bore rebuild is expected.
+The Senators are at the bottom of the NHL standings and there have also been off-ice problems.

+Owner Eugene Melnyk threatened to move the club if ticket sales didn’t improve a month after Duchene’s arrival.
+Assistant GM Randy Lee was charged with harassing a 19-year-old male hotel shuttle driver at the pre-draft combine and eventually stepped down.
+The wife of Senators captain Erik Karlsson made cyberbullying accusations against the fiancee of winger Mike Hoffman, who was quickly traded — and then Karlsson himself was sent to San Jose at the start of training camp.

+More moves could be coming.
+Like Duchene, Mark Stone and Ryan Dzingel were held out of Thursday’s game in New Jersey.
+Stone and Dzingel were scratched again Friday night.

 “As soon as it was determined that he did not want to be part of our rebuild, we shifted our focus to see what assets we could acquire in exchange for Matt that would help grow our pipeline of potential.”